STRelay: A Universal Spatio-Temporal Relaying Framework for Location Prediction over Human Trajectory Data: STRelay

-\textbf{Base Location Prediction Model for History Encoding.} Our STRelay framework is designed to flexibly integrate with different location prediction models under encoder-decoder architectures.
+Our STRelay framework is designed to flexibly integrate with different location prediction models under encoder-decoder architectures.
 While $e^{st}_{i+1}$ captures the future temporal and spatial contexts, to predict the next POI $l_{i+1}$, we also need to encode historical trajectory information.
 Given a base location prediction model $g$, we input the historical trajectory $X$ to obtain $h_i \in \mathbb{R}^{d}$, which encodes the historical sequential spatiotemporal information until $t_i$:

 Subsequently, we concatenate the hidden state of the trajectory history $h_i$ and the predicted future spatiotemporal context representation $e^{st}_{i+1}$ as the overall context embedding $e^c$, which integrates both historical and future spatiotemporal contexts for prediction: